jasonwee/MyReactJS/docs/README.md

 Note: In JSX, JavaScript expressions are written inside curly braces, and since JavaScript objects also use curly braces, the styling in the example above is written inside two sets of curly braces {{}}.

+Hooks allow us to "hook" into React features such as state and lifecycle methods.
+Hooks will not work in React class components.

+The useEffect Hook allows you to perform side effects in your components.
+Some examples of side effects are: fetching data, directly updating the DOM, and timers. useEffect accepts two arguments.
+The second argument is optional. useEffect(<function>, <dependency>)

+The useCallback and useMemo Hooks are similar.
+The main difference is that useMemo returns a memoized value and useCallback returns a memoized function.